 And these tools are on top of other features such as the tax-coordinated portfolio and tax-loss harvesting.
 So the app offers you a lot more than just basic portfolio management.

 Betterment offers fractional fund purchases, not something that every robo-advisor does, allowing you to put your whole deposit to work immediately rather than having it sit around until you can buy a full share or buying shares of only what you can afford.
 You’ll be able to buy in increments as small as one millionth of a share, so any amount will work here.

 Since you can buy in smaller increments, fractional shares allow you to keep the allocations in your financial plan on track and can help make tax-loss harvesting more efficient, too.

+The premium plan charges 0.4 percent of assets, hardly unreasonable for its expanded features.
 Wealthier investors on either plan will see fees reduced by 0.1 percent on any money above $2 million with Betterment.
 So for the digital plan, fees on that excess amount would fall to 0.15 percent, while on the premium plan they would fall to 0.3 percent.

 For its investment funds, Betterment chooses ETFs that charge low fees with Vanguard funds making up the primary stock funds for many of its core portfolios.
 Vanguard is a well-known leader in low-cost funds, and it offers some of the cheapest in the market.

 Across the ETFs used in its portfolios, the fees range from 0.05 percent to 0.13 percent, or from $5 to $13 for every $10,000 managed.
 The average portfolio has a fee of around 0.07 percent.
 These fees go to the fund company, not Betterment, and you’ll pay them regardless of which robo-advisor you select.
 These fees are among the lowest you’ll find at robo-advisors.